-I have been at Seattle Children’s Hospital (SCH) and the University of Washington Department of Pediatrics, Department of Hospital Medicine since 2011, having transitioned from Phoenix Children’s Hospital.
+I have been at Seattle Children's Hospital (SCH) and the University of Washington Department of Pediatrics, Department of Hospital Medicine since 2011, having transitioned from Phoenix Children's Hospital.
 I completed my earlier training on the East Coast, having attended Brown University for undergraduate and SUNY Downstate for Medical School.
-I work clinically as a hospitalist and spend my administrative time as the Director of SCH Hospital Medicine Regional Programs, Medical Director of care coordination, and consultant for SCH’s Clinical Effectiveness Team.
+I work clinically as a hospitalist and spend my administrative time as the Medical Director of inpatient care coordination and quality and safety for our regional hopsital medicine programs, as well as consultant for SCH's Clinical Effectiveness Team.
 My research interests are centered around quality improvement and value related to improving care for hospitalized patients, clinical standard work and readmissions.
 I am inspired and grounded by my wife and two daughters, while always waiting for the next powder day or good swell to stay recharged.

 - Board Certification(s)

 Pediatric Hospital Medicine

 SUNY Downstate Health Sciences University - College of Medicine, Brooklyn, NY